SujalAgre/Vaulta/README.md

   Easily send SOL to any Solana address.

 - **Airdrop SOL on Devnet**
-  Instantly airdrop SOL to your wallet while developing on the Devnet—perfect for testing and building dApps.
+  Instantly airdrop SOL to your wallet while developing on the Devnet perfect for testing and building dApps.

 - **View Recent Transactions**
   Get a clear overview of your wallet activity with a real-time feed of recent transactions.